Frequently Asked Questions

 What Types of Houses Will You Offer?

 Westside Woods will feature a diversity of single-family homes, as well as duplex & fourplex condos.
-The single-family homes will feature many of our Heron Creek Collection plus some additional house designs that fit better into the topography of the area.
+The single-family homes will feature some of our Heron Creek Collection modified for a contemporary look with some additional house designs that fit better into the topography of the area.
 It is too early to give an exact price point for these houses and condos until the final plat is approved by the city.

 Can I Reserve a Lot?